documentation-platform/documentation-platform-backend/README.md

 # Spring Boot Backend Template

 This repository serves as a perfect template for starting a backend server with [Spring Boot](https://spring.io/projects/spring-boot), [MySQL](https://www.mysql.com/) database, [Flyway](https://flywaydb.org/) for migrations, and [Docker](https://www.docker.com/) for containerization.
-It also includes GitHub Actions for CI/CD and deployment to an Ubuntu server (Using [AWS EC2](https://aws.amazon.com/ec2/) as an example).
+It also includes GitHub Actions for running tests and deployment to an Ubuntu server (Using [AWS EC2](https://aws.amazon.com/ec2/) as an example).

 ## Operating System Compatibility